 Many people swear by the Nutribiotics Grapefruit seed extract nasal spray.
 Use as recommended by the maker.

 Steam inhaling is a simple yet powerful way to relieve sinus pressure and headaches, while opening your blocked nose.

 The 2 best options in my experience are Vinegar (don’t raise an eyebrow yet) and Ginger plus Turmeric.

-** Vinegar – However weird this may sound, many people claim this relieves sinus infection in 24 hours max.
+** Vinegar – However weird this may sound, many people claim this relieves a sinus infection in 24 hours max.
 Empty a nasal sprayer (to get the fine mist) and add about 5-6 drops of white vinegar.
 A gentler option is organic apple cider vinegar.

 Sniff it into the affected nostril 3 times a day.
 I tried it once and had instant relief, and the next day I was sinus-infection-free.
 Coincidence?

 Then I covered my head with a kitchen towel and took deep breaths of the wonderful smelling steam, for about 2 minutes.
 The result?
 No sinus pressure for 5-6 hours.

 I was amazed to see how well this works to open a blocked nose: